hoangtranson/i18n-cli/README.md

 # i18n-cli

-I18n-cli is command line interface for i18n.dev.
+I18n-cli is command line interface for https://www.i18n.dev.

+I18n.dev is a I18n management application that allow user to manage text, words, and sentence in software development for multiple languages.

 ## Installation